cjholmes/OperationCrowdControl/README.md

 Installed pyaudio using "conda install pyaudio"

-Installed rpi.gpio using "conda install -c poppy-project rpi.gpio" Only on PI
+Installed rpi.gpio using "conda install -c poppy-project rpi.gpio" Only on PI Currently not needed